ethereum/EIPs/SIPS/sip-68.md

   * `exit`
   * `notifyRewardAmount`

-The reward rate is set inside `notifyRewardAmount`, on L114/118, if a value that is too large is provided to the function.
+The reward rate is set inside `notifyRewardAmount`, if a value that is too large is provided to the function.
 Of particular note is that `notifyRewardAmount` is itself affected by this problem, which means that if the provided reward is incorrect, then the problem is unrecoverable.